Crampton-Lab/Electric-Fish-Finder-V1.0/README.md

 	eFish_Finder_V1.0.sts
 This zip folder and its contents is required by PCB manufacturing companies)

 1.5.
-README eFish_Finder_V1.0
+README-eFish-Finder-V1.0A-2019-09-09

 Key to the PCB schematic and circuit schematic, with important notes.

-2. eFish_V1.0_B.zip
+2. eFish-Finder-V1.0B-2019-09-09.zip

-Contains the same set of files as in eFish_V1.0.zip for an alternative version of the circuit board in which resistor R1 is replaced with a jumper (J1) for resistor insertion.
+Contains the same set of files as in eFish-Finder-V1.0B-2019-09-09.zip for an alternative version of the circuit board in which resistor R1 is replaced with a jumper (J1) for resistor insertion.
 This alternative design permits the user to remove and add resistors to vary the gain of the bio-amplifier.
 This may be helpful in special circumsances: e.g. use in water with very high conductivity.

-3. eFishV_1.0_Resources.zip
+3. eFish-Finder-V1.0-Resources.zip

+Contains:

-Contains: Component list for PCB assembly, including bio-amplifier chassis and probe assembly Publications describing earlier versions
+Component list for PCB assembly, including bio-amplifier chassis and probe assembly Publications describing earlier versions